New reduction rules for the tree bisection and reconnection distance: Tightness of the kernel under the new reductions

 \section{Tightness of the kernel under the new reductions}

 In this section, we show that, for two exhaustively reduced trees, the kernel result presented in Theorem~\ref{t:11kernel} is tight.
 For each $k\geq 4$, we do this by providing two \green{exhaustively reduced} unrooted binary phylogenetic trees $T_k$ and $T_k'$ whose leaf sets have size $11k-9$, such that \green{$d_\TBR(T_k,T_k')=k$}.
 To illustrate, $T_k$ and $T_k'$ are shown in Figure~\ref{fig:tight}.
 It is straightforward to check that $T_k$ and $T_k'$ are exhaustively reduced.
 While we do not go into detail about justifying that $T_k$ and $T_k'$ indeed provide a tight example, i.e. $d_\TBR(T_k,T_k')=k$, we point the interested reader to~\cite[Section 4]{tightkernel}, where a very similar family of constructions is given to show that the kernel result presented in~\cite{tightkernel} is tight for phylogenetic trees that are subtree and chain reduced, and do not contain any common so-called cluster.
-The approach taken there can be easily adapted to establish the following proposition from which tightness of the kernel presented in Theorem~\ref{t:11kernel} immediately follows\footnote{\green{In fact, \fuchsia{up to relabeling of the leaves} the trees shown here are obtained by repeatedly applying the $(3,3)$-reduction to the trees shown in~\cite[Figure 2]{tightkernel}, whose TBR distance is there proven to be exactly $k$.
+The approach taken there, which uses unrooted generators to argue that $d_\TBR(T_k,T_k') \leq k$ and \emph{maximum parsimony distance} \cite{fischer2014} to prove $d_\TBR(T_k,T_k') \geq k$, can be easily adapted to establish the following proposition from which tightness of the kernel presented in Theorem~\ref{t:11kernel} immediately follows\footnote{\green{In fact, \fuchsia{up to relabeling of the leaves} the trees shown here are obtained by repeatedly applying the $(3,3)$-reduction to the trees shown in~\cite[Figure 2]{tightkernel}, whose TBR distance is there proven to be exactly $k$.
 Given that the $(3,3)$-reduction is TBR-preserving, the claim follows.} }.

 \begin{proposition} For $k\geq 4$, let $T_k$ and $T_k'$, be the two exhaustively reduced unrooted binary phylogenetic trees on $X$ that are shown in Figure~\ref{fig:tight}.
 Then $d_\TBR(T_k,T_k')=k$. \end{proposition}